 Darryl Quarles, M.D., (Medicine) served as Director of Nephrology and Director of the Kidney Institute 2004-2010, and with Peter Rowe, Ph.D., (Medicine), introduced bone and mineral research questions to the KI research portfolio.
 Alan S.L.
 Yu, M.B., B.Chir.
 (Medicine), a physician-scientist known for his research in paracellular epithelial ion transport, joined the KUMC faculty in June 2011 as director of Nephrology and the third director of the Kidney Institute.

 The Kidney Institute is a magnificent collection of scholars and trainees pursuing research programs in polycystic kidney diseases, progressive renal diseases including diabetic nephropathy and Alport Syndrome, and disorders of kidney development and metabolism.
-The institute is comprised of 34 collaborating faculty investigators including 15 clinicians and 19 basic scientists.
-Over 100 research associates, graduate students, fellows and support staff are directly associated with the institute.
-The annual total direct costs budget of the Institute in 2000 was $4,761,976, the majority of which comes from the NIH.
+The institute is comprised of 42 collaborating faculty and over 100 research associates, graduate students, fellows and support staff .
+The Kidney Institute has more than $6 million per year in NIH research funding.

 The emergence of the Kidney Institute at the University of Kansas Medical Center exemplifies the survival of the fittest in a challenging environment.
 The highly differentiated Kidney Institute is a model of interactive research by talented, imaginative and successful scientists and clinicians who work toward a common goal, high excellence in renal research and patient care.
+In 2015, he National Institute of Diabetes and Digestive and Kidney Diseases at the NIH awarded the Kansas PKD Center a five-year Center Grant (P30) that provides $5.4 million in funding to support our innovative biomedical research cores and a robust pilot and feasibility program.
 The Kidney Institute is positioned to grow by the addition of exceptionally talented clinicians and researchers who will flourish in this strong growth environment.